General Walker Hotel: History

 Initially a hostel for Nazi faithful, the building became a hotel for visiting dignitaries; the entire hotel was renovated and large parts of the complex were torn down.
 The only exception was the original ground floor of the old pension.
 A skyline room was added in 1937 and additional renovations were completed in 1941.
-It became among the most modern and luxurious hotels in Europe, run by the Kraft durch Freude ("Strength Through Joy") organisation.
+It became one of the most modern and luxurious hotels in Europe, run by the Kraft durch Freude ("Strength Through Joy") organisation.
 Additionally, as part of the renovations and construction, the Platterhof was connected to other official buildings and retreats used by the Nazis through a series of bunkers and tunnels.

-Ideally designed to be a national hotel, it served primarily as secluded sanctuary for high-ranking Nazi dignitaries and high-profile guests.
+Designed to be a national hotel, it served primarily as a secluded sanctuary for high-ranking Nazi dignitaries and high-profile guests.
 It was guarded by machine guns and contained an air raid shelter.
-Lavish parties and state functions were hosted at the Platterhof, and it was prized for the pristine beauty and protection offered by the towering Alps.
-By 1943, however, the direction of the war required that the hotel complex be utilized as a military convalescence hospital.
+Parties and state functions were hosted at the Platterhof, and it was valued for the landscape and protection offered by the surrounding Alps.
+By 1943, however, the direction of the war required that the hotel complex be used as a military convalescence hospital.